torrespro/training-be-module-02/camel-cmis-uploader/README.md

 	```
 	Re-compile **services** by executing `mvn clean install` in the **services** folder.

-- Enable the newly created module in Portal application.
+- Enable the newly created module in the Portal application.
 In the `<dependencies>` section of `portal/pom.xml`, add the following dependency:

 	```xml
 	    <dependency>